 Once the Mod Podge finishes drying, you have story stones that are ready for use.

 Playful Literacy With Story Stones

-We used the stones in multiple ways during the week depending on the grade level.
-The Kindergarten students played with the stones, using each stone as a character in the stories that they imagined and shared orally.
-The younger primary students chose a story stone, and drew a story based on the picture on that stone.
-They then narrated their picture orally.
-The upper primary and intermediate students had the opportunity to make their own story stones using sharpies and stones that we provided.
-They were asked to describe how the picture they drew on their stone connected to the school garden.
-Later in the week, they used our class set of story stones to write short stories in their garden journals.
-We noticed how the children who are typically disengaged during writing activities did not feel the pressure of writing when they had a stone, and believe story stones can hold a lot of potential for diverse and inclusive story creation in and out of the classroom.
+Go ahead and use the stones in whatever way makes sense for your child.
+Kindergarten students might simply play with the stones, using each stone as a character in the stories that they imagine and share orally.
+Younger primary students might chose a story stone, and draw a story based on the picture on that stone.
+They could then narrate their picture story orally.
+Upper primary and intermediate students can make their own story stones and use them to play through a story creating the setting, characters and problems necessary for an engaging story.
+This can then be transferred to a written version of the story.
+In the outdoor classroom, we notice children who are typically disengaged during writing activities did not feel the pressure of writing when they had a stone, which means story stones can be helpful for encouraging diverse and inclusive story creation.

 Story Stone Resources